-8.8 Duif is not liable if the shortcoming is the result of force majeure, as referred to in this article.
+8.7 Duif is not liable if the shortcoming is the result of force majeure, as referred to in this article.

-8.12 The Buyer undertakes to indemnify Duif against claims of third parties for whatever reason, relating to Products delivered by Duif, particularly by reason of personal injury or death.
+8.11 The Buyer undertakes to indemnify Duif against claims of third parties for whatever reason, relating to Products delivered by Duif, particularly by reason of personal injury or death.

-8.16 In the event that one of the events referred to in Article 8.11 takes place, Duif is never obliged to pay any compensation for damages to the Buyer.
+8.15 In the event that one of the events referred to in Article 8.14 takes place, Duif is never obliged to pay any compensation for damages to the Buyer.

-Article 9 Retention of title
+Article 9 – Retention of title

-9.1 The ownership of all Products delivered by Duif is expressly reserved by Duif until full payment has taken place for all its claims - including any interest and costs due - pursuant to all Agreements to supply Products and the performance of the accompanying work.
-The Buyer may only have the Products at its disposal subject to the retention of title in the context of its normal business operations.
+9.1.
+The ownership of all Products delivered by Duif is expressly reserved by Duif until full payment has taken place for all its claims - including any interest and costs due - pursuant to agreements to supply Products and the performance of the accompanying work.
+The Buyer may only have the goods at its disposal subject to the retention of title in the context of its normal business operations.
 As long as the ownership has not been transferred, the Buyer may not pledge the Products delivered or provide them as security in any other manner.
 If third parties attach or wish to attach these Products or wish to levy execution against these Products in any other manner, the Buyer must inform Duif of this immediately.

 9.3 In accordance with the provisions of Article 9.1, Duif will provide the Buyer with the ownership of the goods referred to when the Buyer has complied with all its obligations.
 To ensure payment of everything the Buyer owes at any moment, Duif will have a right of retention and right of pledge on all goods of the Buyer that Duif has or will have in its custody at any time, inter alia in accordance with the provisions of Article 9.2.